Be Fearless. Travel Now.

 2017 has been about living fearlessly in new ways.
 It hasn’t just been about putting myself out there, following dreams, yada yada… it’s looking like taking a hot air balloon ride (!!!!)… or rather, finding out about it, being paralyzed with fear, and still saying “ok, let’s do it.”

 2017 fearlessness is about saying “ok, let’s do it”, when it yes, it may be so very scary, but you know in the long run it’s going to be worth it.
-It looks like saying F.U. to fear and saying “yes” to a healthy, loving relationship.
-YES, y’all!
-There was a lot of fear in falling, but I’m so happy, and I wouldn’t have ever known how being truly happy feels if I wouldn’t have stomped out fear and said “ok, let’s do it”.
+It looks like saying F.U. to fear and saying “yes” to dating again.
+YES, y’all, at some point you have to stomp out fear and said “ok, let’s do it”.

 Friends, there’s a lot of good things that come when you decide to over come fear.
 Even though it’s scary – maybe even terrifying – you have to remember that in your heart you know what’s right.
 I’m so happy I’ve come to a place where I’m able to listen to my heart and overcome fear – through travel or otherwise – and I hope nothing more for you than to be able to do the same.